siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - Figure Captions.md

 defect in any smooth tangential flow, beside a torus supporting continuous closed circulation without enforced stagnation points.

-10. Two independent winding cycles on a torus.
+10. Two independent non-contractible winding cycles on a torus.
 A toroidal flow labeled by integer winding numbers $(m,n)$, with one cycle around the tube and one around the hole.

-11. Intrinsic spin as toroidal circulation.
-A self-closing toroidal flow with angular momentum vector $\mathbf{L}$, where winding class and handedness fix the sign and class of the intrinsic circulation.
+11. Spin as angular momentum of toroidal circulation.
+A self-closing toroidal flow with angular momentum vector $\mathbf{L}$ about the mode's center, where winding class and handedness fix the sign and class of the circulation.

 ## 9. Mass as Trapped Energy